RogFromTheGarage/SQLCRUDBuddy/README.md

 # sqlcrudbuddy
-A small-footprint micro-ORM system for .NET Framework, .NET Standard, .Net Core
+A small-footprint micro-ORM system based on ADO.NET for .NET Framework or .Net Core web applications or Windwos applications.
+Easily create entity classes from an existing SQL database.